Tony Hippolyte

 Anthony Hippolyte (12 May 1958 – 17 May 2016) was a British actor, director and singer who appeared on stage, TV, radio and film.

 Family background

-Tony Hippolyte was born in West London soon after his parents had left St Lucia to come to live in the UK.
-They originally lived at Silchester Terrace in Notting Hill with their relatives from the Regis family, also originally from the island of St Lucia.
-Their house was very near the centre of the race riots that took place soon after he was born - which were depicted in the film Absolute Beginners (dir.
-Julien Temple 1986) in which he played jazz trumpeter Mr Cool.
+Tony Hippolyte was born in West London to St Lucian parents.
+They originally lived at Silchester Terrace in Notting Hill with their relatives from the Regis family, also from St Lucia.
+Their house was very near the centre of the race riots that took place soon after he was born – depicted in the film Absolute Beginners (directed by Julien Temple, 1986), in which Hippolyte played jazz trumpeter Mr Cool.

 Early life and education

 After his father returned to St Lucia with his elder brother, Hippolyte lived with his mother in a flat over an antiques shop on Fulham Road, owned by the local council.
 He was briefly interested in becoming a footballer (and had trials for Chelsea FC, despite being a lifelong Fulham FC supporter).
 However, he was spotted at an open audition for Common Stock, a community theatre project for working-class kids started by New Zealand film actor Frank Whitten.
 They helped him gain entrance to the Rose Bruford College of Speech and Drama where he completed a three years full-time course (Diploma in Community Theatre Arts).

 He first started playing drums at college, and whilst living in South East London, he met the musicians that he played and recorded with in the Fantopowa coolective.